 To ensure a greater knowledge of the system’s capacity under different geological and seasonal circumstances, Centrum Pæle has tested the energy piles together with VIA University College in Horsens.

-The test focuses particularly on the following:
+The test focused on the following:

 - Thermal conductivity in the ground